SysDesignMeetup/sdm/README.md

    Property-based, exhaustive, model-based, and proof-based tests: Would be great to get this far, but no promises.

+   Other types of tests, including, but not limited to, component tests: We should have a meetup episode some time soon about different test types.
+I have converged to understanding that the terminology is flaky these days, and the content of the tests is more important than their categorization.
+Rest assured, we will have all the tests necessary to convince both ourselves and the external observers that we are doing the right thing!

 5. **Open and Extensible**.

    Unless we agree otherwise on a case-by-case basis, the design and its implementation is open under the MIT license.
 And the skeleton of each end-to-end system that we build should be fully functional when composed only of the openly released components.